Don't Blame Me (Taylor Swift song): Composition

 "Don't Blame Me" was written by Swift and its producers, Max Martin, and Shellback.
 Both Martin and Shellback played keyboards, and the latter played guitar.
 Swift and Martin provided background vocals.
 Sam Holland and Michael Ilbert, with engineering assistants Cory Bice and Jeremy Lertola, engineered the track at MXM Studios in Los Angeles and Stockholm.
 It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound Studios in New York City.

-In publications' reviews, critics described "Don't Blame Me" as electropop, EDM, and "gospel pop" with elements of industrial music.
+"Don't Blame Me" combines electropop and EDM; Ken Tucker of NPR described the genre as "gospel pop", and Alan Corr of RTÉ wrote that the track had an "industrial gospel" freel.
 Rolling Stone's Rob Sheffield characterized it as "moody 'bad girl goes to church', a sound that recalls Madonna's "Like a Prayer" (1989).
 Hannah Mylrae from NME described the production as "thundering, foot-stomping, fist-pumping".
 The song is accompanied by a dark, moody electronic production and a "church-y sound" for the refrain.
 Its instrumentation includes pulsing drums, surging synthesizers, a heavy bass, and distorted, multitracked vocals.
 Spins Monique Mendelez compared its "thunderous gothic church soundscape" to the sound of Hozier's "Take Me to Church" (2013).
 Alexis Petridis from The Guardian found the track's chord progression to be similar to that on Britney Spears's "...Baby One More Time" (1998).

 For the lyrics, media publications interpreted "Don't Blame Me" as Swift's unapologetic attitude reflecting her reputation as a songwriter who mostly wrote about love and past relationships.
 Swift hints at "how crazy her newest lover made her".
 In the song, she also replies to the criticism she endured for singing about her relationships.
 She understands the concept of consequence as she declares her love.
 She uses religious imagery, "I would fall from grace / Just to touch your face" and makes references to addiction ("Oh, lord save me, my drug is baby").
 Neil McCormick from The Daily Telegraph interpreted the song as a contemplation on whether love can survive in the presence of media scrutiny.
 In the South African edition of GQ, Bernd Fischer thought the song shows a more vulnerable side of Swift despite its title suggesting otherwise.
 The track also contains a reference to The Great Gatsby where Swift refers to herself as "your Daisy".